influxdata/ifql/SPEC.md

 Filter applies a predicate function to each input record, output tables contain only records which matched the predicate.
 One output table is produced for each input table.
-The output tables will have the same partition key and columns as their corresponding input table.
+The output tables will have the same schema as their corresponding input tables.

 Filter has the following properties: